alexqfredrickson/notes/terraform.md

 * `~>` represents a "maximum version" constraint.
 * `main.tf` is just a naming convention, and isn't necessary.

-## Concepts
+## Components

 ### Backends

-* Backends house workspaces, which house state files.
+Backends house workspaces, which house state files.

-* Some (but not all) Terraform backends support multiple workspaces.
+Some (but not all) Terraform backends support multiple workspaces.

 ### Workspaces